 De Maria Pavilion

-Housing sculpture and drawings by Walter De Maria, the pavilion is part of an informal art walk that links several contemporary sculptures set on a unique, 11-acre site.
-It is the second Gluckman Tang-designed, single-artist exhibition structure on the estate.
+Housing sculpture and drawings by Walter De Maria, the pavilion is the firm’s second single-artist exhibition pavilion on the site.
+This second pavilion is set within a walled cutting garden, part of an informal art walk that links several contemporary sculptures set on a unique, 11-acre estate.
+Within this walls, the design inverts the typical formal garden by reintroducing a mix of indigenous plantings: red cedars, bayberry, swamp white oaks and meadow grasses.

 Nikolas Koenig: 1-7